davidp799/davidp799/README.md

 ## Talk to me!

-I am on virtually every social platform out there, some of which I've linked on [my website](https://davidp.dev/social).
-Feel free to message me if you have something to tell me, or just want to talk to me about computery stuff.
+Find me on my social media which I've linked on my [website](https://davidp.github.io/portfolio-site/contact).
+Feel free to message me if you have something to tell me, or just want to talk!